Sunday, August 27, 2023

 British Documents from Bergen-Belsen

-Field Medical Card from Bergen-Belsen Hospital (after the Liberation) of Morgensztern Awiwa with information about her mother that is in the TBC ward.
+Field Medical Card from Bergen-Belsen Hospital (after the Liberation) of Morgensztern Awiwa with information about her mother who is in the TBC ward.

 British Documents from Lübeck